-Chipboard linings to the historic stud partitions have been removed by the current owner and are the subject of the LBC application referred to above.
+Chipboard linings to the historic stud partitions have been removed by the current owner and are the subject of the LBC application.

 There is no evidence now of the original staircase.
 The current owner removed a plasterboard enclosure to the present softwood stair that probably formed part of the 1980s extension works.